 Once the USCIS adoption authorities have confirmed that your child is eligible to be adopted internationally, you’ll be able to file for his or her travel visa, which will allow you both to return to Oklahoma.
 You can request your child’s travel visa by filing Form DS-260 with your child’s country’s adoption department.

-6. File for Your Travel Visas and Return to Oklahoma
+Step 6: File for Your Travel Visas and Return to Oklahoma

 The adoption process and visa application process can be lengthy while both countries communicate back and forth, so you should anticipate remaining in your child’s home country for about one to four weeks.
 The visa that your child will be granted depends on the following: